raspberrypilearning/getting-started-with-minecraft-pi/worksheet.md

 ![](images/mcpi-inventory.png)

-You can also double tap the space bar to fly in to the air.
-You'll stop flying when you release the space bar and if you double tap it again you'll fall back to the ground.
+You can also double tap the space bar to fly into the air.
+You'll stop flying when you release the space bar, and if you double tap it again you'll fall back to the ground.

 ![](images/mcpi-flying.png)

-With the sword in your hand you can click on blocks in front of you to remove them (or to dig) and with a block in your hand you can use right click to place that block in front of you, or left click to remove a block.
+With the sword in your hand, you can click on blocks in front of you to remove them (or to dig).
+With a block in your hand, you can use right click to place that block in front of you, or left click to remove a block.

 ## Use the Python programming interface

 With Minecraft running, and the world created, bring your focus away from the game by pressing the `Tab` key, which will free your mouse.
 Open IDLE (not IDLE3) from the application menu or from the Desktop and move the windows so they're side-by-side.

-You can either type commands directly in to the Python window or create a file so you can save your code and run it again another time.
+You can either type commands directly into the Python window or create a file so you can save your code and run it again another time.

-If you want create a file go to `File > New window` and `File > Save`.
+If you want create a file, go to `File > New window` and `File > Save`.
 You'll probably want to save this in your home folder or a new project folder.

 Start by importing the Minecraft library, creating a connection to the game and testing it by posting the message "Hello world" to the screen: